- Beyond YSN

 Prior to coming to Yale, Jacquelyn Taylor served as a faculty member and coordinator of the pediatric nurse practitioner program at the University of Michigan, Ann Arbor.
 Dr. Taylor’s research has been consistently funded via University [University of Michigan Office of the Provost and School of Nursing Pilot Award], Foundation [Robert Wood Foundation Nurse Faculty Scholars], and Federal sources [P20 and P30 pilots, K12 award, and an R01] all as PI.

-Dr. Taylor has received many awards and honors including; Recipient of the Professional Award from The New Haven Club of the The National Association of Negro Business and Professional Women’s Clubs, Inc, 2015; Proclamation from the Mayor of the City of New Haven (Toni Harp), 2015; Official Statement from the Governor of Connecticut (Dannel Malloy), 2015; Certificate of Special Recognition from Congress (Congresswoman Rosa L. DeLauro), 2015.
+Dr. Taylor has received many awards and honors including; the Presidential Early Career Award for Scientists and Engineers (PECASE), 2017; Recipient of the Professional Award from The New Haven Club of the The National Association of Negro Business and Professional Women’s Clubs, Inc, 2015; Proclamation from the Mayor of the City of New Haven (Toni Harp), 2015; Official Statement from the Governor of Connecticut (Dannel Malloy), 2015; Certificate of Special Recognition from Congress (Congresswoman Rosa L. DeLauro), 2015.